elastic/openai-integration-example-python/README.md

 ### Using a different source file or document mapping

 * Ensure your file contains the documents in JSON format
-* Ensure your index has matching mappings and an `embeddings` field
-* Modify the document fields in the `.py` files and in `templates/search.html`
+* Modify the document mappings and fields in the `.py` files and in `templates/search.html`
 * Modify the initialization of `FILE` in `generate_embeddings.py`

 ### Using a different Elastic index